Skinny Client Control Protocol (SCCP)

 There are two ways to add phones to the Cisco Unified Communications Manager database.
-The traditional one is by using the Phone Configuration window where you are adding manually the phones, but it is much faster if you are using auto-registration.
-In many cases, you might not want to use auto-registration; for example, if you want to assign a specific directory number to a phone.
-Furthermore this is the most secure way to control the devices which have access to your PBX environment.
+The traditional method is to use the Phone Configuration window to manually add the phones, but auto-registration is much faster.
+In many cases, you might not want to use auto-registration; for example, if you want to assign a specific directory number to a phone at a clinical pharmacy.
+Furthermore, any college or pharmacy student who uses Skinny Client Control Protocol (SCCP) has the most secure way to control the devices that have access to your PBX environment, especially when managing voice gateway connections through Cisco CallManager.

-No matter from the chosen registration method, there is one step which should take place before any endpoint registration.
-You need to configure your System Parameters first and this includes some basic configurations like your Communications Manager Groups and Device Pools.
+There is one step that should take place before any endpoint registration, regardless of the chosen registration method.
+Firstly, you must configure your system parameters, which include basic configurations such as your Communications Manager groups and device pools.
 Device pools define sets of common characteristics for all devices in the pool.
-The device pool structure supports the separation of user and location information.
-The device pool contains system, device, and location-related information.
+Moreover, the device pool structure supports the separation of user and location information.
+Although the device pool contains information about systems, devices, and locations.
+Entering the appropriate configuration mode is essential for setting up these network protocols effectively.

 If you do not use auto-registration, you must manually define and add your endpoints to the Cisco Unified Communications Manager database.
-There are different types of endpoints which can be utilized with the CUCM.
-Here are few examples:
+Thereupon, the CUCM can utilize a variety of endpoint types.
+Here are a few examples:

-• Cisco SCCP IP Phones – hardware IP phones which are using Skinny protocol
+- Cisco SCCP IP Phones – hardware IP phones that are using Skinny protocol

-• Cisco SIP IP Phones – hardware IP phones which are using SIP messaging protocol
+- Cisco SIP IP Phones – hardware IP phones that are using the SIP messaging protocol

-• Cisco IP Communicator – software phone which is running on your Windows machine
+- Cisco IP Communicator – software phone that is running on your Windows machine

-• Third party SIP phones – IP phones from third party vendors which are running general SIP signalling
+- Third party SIP phones – IP phones from third party vendors that are running general SIP signaling.

-In this Task we will prepare Cisco Unified Communications Manager for IP Phones for 2 Sites.
-For Chicago (Site 2) the Branch Site we will manually add Phones.
+In this task, we will prepare a Cisco Unified Communications Manager for IP phones for two sites.
+For Chicago (Site 2), the branch site, we will manually add phones.

 Activity Procedure